danielfennelly/SAAT-API/README.md

 ## Running the server locally

 You'll want to [install virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to manage dependencies.
-Create a virtual environment named `venv` and then use the new environment's `pip` to install dependencies like so:
+Create a Python 3 virtual environment named `venv` and then use the new environment's `pip` to install dependencies like so:

     venv/bin/pip install -r requirements.txt